kp1318/ass2---html1/README.md

-This project was my intro to HTML
+This project was my intro to HTML in my Computer Applications class